Insulin in Pregnancy

-Insulin In Pregnancy: When To Take Insulin In Pregnancy
+Insulin in Pregnancy: When To Take Insulin in Pregnancy?

 With diabetes being a major health problem in India, the incidence rate ranges between 4.6%–14% in urban areas and 1.7%–13.2% in rural areas.
 Diabetes is a common pancreatic condition where the pancreas is unable to make enough insulin or the body’s cells are not able to use insulin properly.
 The following blog will keep more focus on insulin in pregnancy.
-Insulin in pregnancy can also cause some serious issues like breathing problem in babies, premature birth, etc.
+Insulin in pregnancy can also cause some serious issues like breathing problems in babies, premature birth, etc.

 Insulin is an essential hormone produced by the pancreatic cells that help convert blood glucose into energy.
 People with diabetes will have high glucose in the blood or hyperglycemia as the glucose-absorbed cells build up in the blood, and lack of insulin affects its energy conversion.
 Based on the onset of this disorder, diabetes is classified into three types.